-Buses are scheduled to run every seven times a day in each direction with additional service in the summer.
+The Flex makes round trips, beginning at 4:45am and ending at 9:15pm.
+Buses are scheduled to run generally every two hours, with additional service in the summer.
 A one-way trip takes about 2 hours and 15 minutes.
 Service is available Monday through Saturdays.
 Service may be reduced during the winter in order to reflect lower demand.
-Transfers are available to the Hyannis-Orleans Breeze and Plymouth and Brockton service.

-Bourne Route
+Bourne Run

-The Bourne Run operates from the Mashpee Commons to the Cranberry Plaza in Wareham.
-Passengers can board the bus at any of the designated stops, or flag the driver anywhere along the route to stop.
+The Bourne Run operates from the Mashpee Commons to Buzzards Bay.
+Passengers can board the bus at any of the designated stops or flag the driver anywhere along the route to stop.
 Buses are scheduled to run about every hour and a half, with the complete one-way trip taking 1 hour and 15 minutes.
 The Bourne Run operates Monday through Friday.
 Service may be reduced during the winter in order to reflect lower demand.
-Passengers riding the Bourne Run can transfer to the Sealine at the location indicated by a red X on the map above in Mashpee, and to intercity buses in Buzzards Bay.
+Passengers riding the Bourne Run can transfer to the Sealine at the location indicated by a red X on the map above in Mashpee, and to the Sandwich Line in Buzzards Bay.